mmcdermott/MEDS-DEV/src/MEDS_DEV/templates/model.md

 ## Description

-Add a brief description of your model, including the details of its design and its intended purpose (what sorts of tasks is it designed for).
+Provide a brief description of your model, including:

+- Model architecture and key components
+- Intended purpose and target tasks
+- Any notable features or innovations
+- Limitations or constraints

+## Computational Requirements

+Provide information about the computational requirements of your model, including:

+- Hardware specifications used during testing (e.g., GPU type, memory)
+- Computational resources required for training and inference
+- Performance characteristics (e.g., training speed)

 ## Dependencies